Fencing classes and trainings in Stockton, CA

 Dress code: All we ask from you is to come in T-shirt, fencing knickers or long athletic pants or warmups, and sneakers.
 Please no shorts, dresses,

 skirts, jeans, cargo pants; leggings/tights/yoga pants, while advertised as athleticwear, are not appropriate for our fencing classes.
 We also ask you to

 wear socks which are long enough that the skin between the sock and the pants is not exposed.
 All boys and men must wear athletic cup, the same kind as used

 in biking or baseball.
 Your clothing needs to be clean, with no tears or holes (during fencing the rip can catch the epee's point, so its a safety concern).

 Special needs: Due to the nature of the sport, we are unable to accomodate students with special needs.
-For the wheelchair program, please inquire for

 For students with developmental, behavioral, or learning conditions (Bi-polar, OCD, ASD, ADD, ADHD, PDD, for example), or with an intellectual disability,